Home ยป Recipes ยป appetizers

 My Grandma’s Simple Bruschetta Recipe

-Bruschetta is easier than you think.
+My Grandma’s Simple Bruschetta Recipe is packed with flavor and is a crowd-pleasing dish.
 Grab the few ingredients, give yourself 10 minutes, and you’ve got yourself a delicious Italian appetizer!
-It’s no wonder it’s considered Italy’s #1 appetizer!
+It’s no wonder it’s considered Italy’s number one appetizer!

-4-Versatile: Bruschetta can be made in many different ways, with different types of bread, toppings, and seasonings.
+• Versatile: Bruschetta can be made in many different ways, with different types of bread, toppings, and seasonings.
 This versatility can make it a fun and creative recipe to experiment with.
-Feel free to add in additional toppings such as avocado.
-Or, choose your favorite bakery bread.
-Make it your own.
+Make it your own!

-5-Healthy: This is most definitely a healthy appetizer option, as it includes fresh vegetables and extra virgin olive oil, which are both considered to be healthy foods.
+• Wholesome: This is a healthy appetizer option, as it includes fresh vegetables and extra virgin olive oil, which are both considered to be healthy foods.

 The History of Bruschetta